boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

    - _If the returned list contains only locks (without any corresponding secrets)_, this means there is an on-chain customer close transaction on the most recent channel state at the time of the mutual close session.
-     This is weird behavior, but not problematic to the integrity of the protocol.
+     In this case, the merchant aborts the mutual close session as specified.

 #### Optimizations

 This operation may be separated into two, specialized queries if necessary.
 Since Pay (1) only cares whether the set is empty or not, it could return a boolean denoting success.
-Similarly, in unilateral close (2) and mutual close (3), we could optionally return a single revocation secret if one exists.
+Similarly, in processing an on-chain close (2) or a mutual close (3), we could optionally return a single revocation secret if one exists.

 These optimizations would minimize the rows fetched from the database and may